-If you become a victim of or witness to a sex offense, interpersonal violence or stalking report it immediately to the WCSU PD by calling 911 or (203) 837-9300, 24-hours a day, 7-days a week or contact any on-duty officer on campus.
+If you become a victim of, or witness to, a sex offense, interpersonal violence or stalking, then report it immediately to the WCSU PD by calling 911 or (203) 837-9300, 24-hours a day, 7-days a week or contact any on-duty police officer on campus.
 Your identity as a victim will be kept confidential by law.
 It is extremely important that sex offenses be reported immediately so that the crime scene and any evidence of the crime can be preserved and secured as soon as possible.
-It is also critical that you seek prompt medical attention so that you can be screened for sexually transmitted disease and pregnancy and so that a sexual assault evidence collection kit can be administered immediately
+It is also critical that you seek prompt medical attention so that you can be screened for sexually transmitted disease and pregnancy and so that a sexual assault evidence collection kit may be administered.

-Assistance is available to you on campus through the WCSU PD, the Office of Housing and Residence Life, the Counseling Center and the Health Service.
-Off-campus services also are available through the Women's Center and their Sexual Assault Hotline, which is staffed 24-hours a day, 7-days a week, at (203)731-5204.
-The center also provides a Domestic Violence Hotline at (203) 731-5206.
-The Women's Center of Greater Danbury has an advocate on campus who can be reached at (203) 837-3939.
-The Danbury Hospital Emergency Department also is a resource; their number is (203)797-7100.
+Assistance is available to you on campus through the WCSU PD, the Office of Housing and Residence Life, the Counseling Center, Health Services and the Center for Empowerment and Education (CEE).
+CEE staff are a confidential, no-cost resource for individuals of any gender identity, on and off campus, who have experienced, or are experiencing, any form of interpersonal violence, including, but not limited to dating abuse, domestic violence, sexual violence, stalking or human trafficking.
+CEE has two 24-hour confidential hotlines.
+The Sexual Assault Hotline at (203) 731-5204 and the Domestic Violence Hotline at (203) 731-5206.
+CEE also has an advocate on campus who can be reached at (203) 837-3939, with an office in White Hall.
+The Danbury Hospital Emergency Department also is a resource; their number is (203) 797-7100.

 In addition to notifying law enforcement, you also have the right to receive services from campus authorities under the Campus Resource and Response Team (CaRRT).

-https://www.wcsu.edu/diversity/carrt/
+Additional information is available at: www.wcsu.edu/diversity/carrt/